Leveraging Large Language Models for Scalable Vector Graphics-Driven Image Understanding: Related Work

 \subsection{Scalable Vector Graphics}

-Vector graphics describe images as collections of parameterized shape primitives such as polygons, circles, and rectangles, rather than a regular raster grid of pixel values~\cite{peng2004roles}.
-This representation is extensively supported by web browsers and can be rendered without any special software or plugins~\cite{badros2001constraint}.
+Vector graphics describe images as collections of parameterized shape primitives such as polygons, circles, and rectangles, rather than a regular raster grid of pixel values~\citep{peng2004roles}.
 Primitives are usually characterized by a set of coordinates delineating their contour and the associated color.
 This leads to a compact and infinitely scalable representation where the appearance can be easily modified by adjusting stroke or color parameters.
 Consequently, vector graphics are the preferred choice among graphic artists and designers, as images maintain their sharpness regardless of the zoom level.
-Encapsulated PostScript (EPS) and Scalable Vector Graphics (SVG) are two notable vector-based formats~\cite{ferraiolo2000scalable}.

-SVG format stores images as XML-based text files that define geometrical objects and their properties~\cite{ferraiolo2000scalable}, shown in Figure~\ref{fig:svg_example}.
-This enables easy editing, manipulation, and embedding, which makes SVG particularly versatile for web applications and graphic design tasks~\cite{badros2001constraint}.
-EPS is another vector format for high-quality graphics that can be resized without losing quality~\cite{gruber2008vienna}.
-In this paper, we employ large language models (LLMs) to understand images in the SVG format, achieving robust shape-color debiasing along with enhanced visual understanding and generation.
+Encapsulated PostScript (EPS) and Scalable Vector Graphics (SVG) are two notable vector-based formats~\citep{ferraiolo2000scalable}.
+SVG format stores images as XML-based text files that define geometrical objects and their properties~\citep{ferraiolo2000scalable}, as shown in Figure~\ref{fig:svg_example}.
+This enables easy editing, manipulation, and embedding, which makes SVG particularly versatile for web applications and graphic design tasks~\citep{badros2001constraint}.
+EPS is another vector format for high-quality graphics that can be resized without losing quality~\citep{gruber2008vienna}.
+In this paper, we systematically evaluate LLMs’ abilities to generate and understand an assortment of visual concepts.